gimphammer/fastfind/README.md

 ### 7.x MORE TO BE ADDED.....

-For more info, please ref to the tool's shell script
+For more info, please refer to the tool's shell script.